 Track 1 includes the cardholder’s name, account number (PAN), bank ID (BIN), expiration date, and some other numbers the bank uses to validate the data.

 Track 2 contains all of the above information except for the cardholder’s name.
 Most credit card payment systems use Track 2 to process transactions.

 What Is CVV?

 The Card Verification Value (CVV) is a 3-digit number encoded on Visa credit and debit cards.
-The CVV is stored in the magnetic stripe or in the chip of a smart card.
+CVV is stored within the card's magnetic stripe, if available; it may also be stored on the chip of a smart card.

-A magnetic stripe reader, also called a magstripe reader, is a hardware device that reads the information encoded in the magnetic stripe located on the back of a plastic badge.
+A magnetic strip reader reads the information encoded in the magnetic strip on the back of the plastic badge.

-The writing process, which is referred to as flux reversal, creates a change in the magnetic field which is detectable by its magnetic stripe reader.
-The Stripe on a Credit Card The stripe on the back of a card is a magnetic stripe, often referred to as a magstripe.
+The writing process, called flux reversal, causes a change in the magnetic field that can be detected by the magnetic stripe reader.
+The Stripe on a Credit Card The stripe on the back of a credit card is a magnetic strip, often called a magstrip.